Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Stability of constrained energy minimizers

 so long as $\rho(u,u_\varepsilon)$ is sufficiently small.
 Since $u_\varepsilon$ is a critical point of $E_\varepsilon$, moreover, $E_\varepsilon(u(\cdot,t))-E_\varepsilon(u_\varepsilon)= E_\varepsilon(u_0+\phi)-E_\varepsilon(u_\varepsilon) \leq C\varepsilon^2$ for all $t\geq 0$.
 Finally the triangle inequality implies that

 for all $t\geq 0$.
 In other words, $u_0(\cdot\,; c_0,a_0)$ is orbitally stable to small perturbations that ``slightly" change $P$ and $M$. \end{proof}

-One may rerun the arguments in the proof of Theorem \ref{T:stability} mutatis mutandis to establish the orbital stability of a nondegenerate periodic, local constrained minimizer for \eqref{E:KdV'} in the range $0<\alpha\leq 2$ and $0<p<p_{max}$, where $p_{max}$ is in \eqref{D:pmax}.
+One may rerun the arguments in the proof of Theorem \ref{T:stability} mutatis mutandis to establish the orbital stability of a periodic, local constrained minimizer for \eqref{E:KdV'} in the range $0<\alpha\leq 2$ and $0<p<p_{max}$, where $p_{max}$ is in \eqref{D:pmax}, provided that the matrix \eqref{E:matrix} is not singular at the underlying wave.